lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 to play chess, go and video games well, or to solve the protein folding problem?

-And why is OpenAI investing so much in producing "artistic" AIs capable of generating spectacular images or conversing in a bluffing way?
+And why is OpenAI investing so much in producing "artist" AIs, capable of generating spectacular images or conversing in a bluffing way?
 What justifies, from an economic point of view, the salary of these researchers?

-These are the questions I kept asking to the participants of the conference.
+These are the questions I kept asking the conference participants.
 And, by and large, no one had even asked the question.
 They were all too distracted by the spectacularity of the algorithms developed.
 Well, it seems to me that this was the economic objective of the conference.
+It was about "keeping a positive tone" about artificial intelligence, to convince ourselves of the great potential applications of AI, and not to be distracted by the geopolitical problems that development and deployment of these algorithms.
-It was to distract the researchers from the economic and geopolitical stakes of machine learning algorithms of machine learning algorithms, and to give the impression that AI is cool, or even that slowing down its spectacular progress would be immoral.
+In other words, it was about normalizing the impression that AI is cool, or even that slowing down its spectacular progress would be immoral.

-(while many of their colleagues, notably Frances Haugen and Sophie Zhang, desperately call for "not turning a blind eye" on the atrocities to which Meta's algorithms have largely contributed, such as the Rohingya and Tigray genocides, the information chaos of COVID,
+(While many of their colleagues, including Frances Haugen and Sophie Zhang, desperately call for "not turning a blind eye" on the atrocities to which Meta's algorithms have largely contributed, such as the Rohingya and Tigray genocides, the information chaos of COVID,